saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 """
 ```

-The string is a snippet of an IOS-XR configuration produced using <b>show running-config formal<b> and a Juniper configuration produced using <b>show configuration | display set</b>.
+The string is a snippet of an IOS-XR configuration produced using <b>show running-config formal</b> and a Juniper configuration produced using <b>show configuration | display set</b>.
 Let's say we want to find all the configuration lines that have anything in them related to BGP policy configuration.

 What we could do is something like this: